zhouyan/vSMC/README.md

 This library has been regularly tested with recent [Clang][Clang], [GCC][GCC] and [Intel C++ Compiler][icpc], in both C++98 and C++11 modes.

-[Microsoft Visual C++][MSVC] is also supported.
-Version 2008 and later are able to compile the examples in C++98 mode.
-Version 2012 and later support most of the C++11 features.
+[Microsoft Visual C++][MSVC] 2012 or later are also supported.
 However, this compiler is tested less regularly.

 Other compilers such as [Open64][Open64] were previously tested in C++98 mode (most of them don't support C++11 at all).
 Future developments will rely more